opendatalabrdc/OSM_Exports/README.md

 OpenStreetMap RDC Exports
 Data Maintained by the OSM-RDC community

-## Data available
+## Data Repository
-The [Data Directory](data) contains files for each group of features.
-Latest OSM Exports extracted.
-Geodata Files are available for both CSV and GeoJSON formats. lat and lon variables let refer simultaneously to both points and polygons features (where lat, lon refers to polygons centroids).
+The [Data](data) Repository contains files for the Latest OSM Exports tables extracted, this for each feature.
+We plan regular updates.
+Note that more frequent updates will be available when intense editing or special needs to support humanitarian emergencies.

-Both CSV and GeoJSON files contain two layers (points and polygons) that can be visualized in QGIS and similar Map View tools.
+Geodata Files are available for both CSV and GeoJSON formats.
+The tables are structured to let visualize simultaneously points and polygons in QGIS and similar Map View tools.
+For both CSV and GeoJSON formats, the type variable let's group data in two layers (ie. points and polygons).
+At the same time, the lat and lon variables (latitude and longitude coordinates) are available.
+This offers more flexibility for both viewing and analyzing the data.

-## Features available
+## Features Documentation
 [Health Facilities](health_sante.md)
 [Education](education.md)